Rohtgib/Rohtgib/README.md

 ## Contribution Guidelines

-If you're interested in contributing to any repositories owned by Roht(gib), feel free to fork any of the linked repositories and make changes as you see fit.
+If you're interested in contributing to any project owned by Roht(gib), feel free to fork any of the linked repositories and make changes as you see fit.